khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 *   A comparison of values across categories or across time, consider a column, bar, line or pie chart.
 *   A distribution of values, consider a scatter chart, a line histogram, or a column histogram.
 *   The relationship between values, which are usually presented on the x and y axes, consider a scatter chart or a bubble chart.
-*   the composition of elements within the data set, consider a stacked column, stacked area, pie, or waterfall chart.
+*   The composition of elements within the data set, consider a stacked column, stacked area, pie, or waterfall chart.

 ### Column charts